 Sharing data and/or biospecimens is part of research and may increase what we can learn from this study.

 Often, data/biospecimen sharing is required as a condition of funding or for publishing study results.
 It also is needed to allow other researchers to validate study findings and to come up with new ideas.

-Your data and/or biospecimens may be shared with researchers at Johns Hopkins and other institutions, for-profit companies, sponsors, government agencies, and other research partners.
-Your data and/or biospecimens may also be put in government or other databases/repositories.
+Your data and/or biospecimens may be shared:

+- directly with research collaborators, other researchers, sponsors, government agencies, publishers of papers and other research partners - through government or other databases/repositories